WHAT IS THE GENERAL PEDIATRIC PRECEPTORSHIP PROGRAM? WHY SHOULD STUDENTS PARTICIPATE?

 WHEN TO APPY:

 First and second year students are able to receive a stipend for their work during their winter and summer breaks.
 Students serving in areas that do not qualify as medically underserved recieve $3,000 per their four week commitment.
-Students working in medically underserved areas qualify for a $3,000 stipend per thier four week commitment.
+Students working in medically underserved areas qualify for a $5,000 stipend per thier four week commitment.
 Students who rotate for two or three weeks will qualify for a prorated stipend.
 Due to the nature of the program and budgeting, third and fourth year students are not able to recieve a stipend at this time.
 These amounts are subject to change annually.

 The Preceptorship Program office in Austin is responsible for scheduling the preceptorship.